 “We manage money for primarily Guelph families and in some cases we are dealing with as many as four generations of the same family,” he said.
 “We have proprietary strategies we use in this office that were created here.”

 Phillips lives and works in downtown Guelph but grew up in Etobicoke.
-He is the fifth of eight siblings and the father of two university students.
+He is the fifth of seven siblings and the father of two university students.

 “I have a girlfriend and she has three kids as well,” he said.
 “All seven of us went out to Newfoundland for a summer holiday last year.
 We were like the Brady Bunch traveling across the country.”

 Phillips knew from an early age that he wanted a career in the stock market but for a while he put his high finance aspirations aside to reach a different set of heights.

 “When I was in high school I went through air cadets and got two scholarships, one for glider pilot and one for private pilot’s license,” he said.
 “I had aspirations of becoming a commercial pilot but I am kind of glad that I didn’t.”